deReeperJosh/re_nsyshid/README.md

 # re_nsyshid

-re_nsyshid is a Wii U Plugin which allows end users to emulate USB peripheral devices
+re_nsyshid is a Wii U Plugin which allows end users to emulate Toys to Life USB peripheral devices such as the Skylander Portal of Power, the Disney Infinity Base and the LEGO Dimensions Toypad.

 Requires the [Aroma](https://github.com/wiiu-env/Aroma) environment.